duyvhh/hoiio-ruby/README.md

 app_id = ''
 access_token = ''

-# set up a client to talk to the Twilio REST API
+# set up a client to talk to the Hoiio REST API
 @client = Hoiio::Client.new app_id, access_token
 ```